planetmarshall/lldb-python/README.md

 typically uses the System Python which can make it difficult to integrate into standalone Python projects that typically will use a virtual environment

+A small patch is made to the LLDB build to disable linking to the Python library.
+This is unnecessary when LLDB is being used as a Python extension module and makes the package more difficult to relocate.

 Installation
 ------------